-We will need to significantly increase the size of our organization, and we may experience difficulties in managing growth.
+We may need to significantly increase the size of our organization, and we may experience difficulties in managing growth.

-We currently have only one employee and in order to commercialize our products, we will need to substantially increase our operations, including expanding our employee base of managerial, operational and financial personnel.
+We currently have only seven employees and in order to commercialize our products, we may need to substantially increase our operations, including expanding our employee base of managerial, operational and financial personnel.
 Any future growth will impose significant added responsibilities on members of management, including the need to identify, recruit, maintain and integrate additional employees.
 To that end, we must be able to:

-- manage our clinical trials and the regulatory process effectively; - develop our administrative, accounting and management information systems and controls; - hire and train additional qualified personnel; and - integrate current and additional management, administrative, financial and sales and marketing personnel.
+- Ÿ manage our clinical trials and the regulatory process effectively; - Ÿ hire and train additional qualified personnel; and - Ÿ integrate current and additional management, administrative, financial and sales and marketing personnel.